 Best for Concealing Grays: Drybar Detox Dry Shampoo for Brunettes

 Can’t make it to the salon for a touchup?
 This dry shampoo has you covered— literally.
 It’s chock-full of mineral pigments that conceal roots between dye jobs as well as rice powder, which is great at sopping up grease and smells.
 When the rice powder absorbs, it becomes translucent, blending in with your hair color.

 Best for Protective Hairstyles: ORS Herbal Cleanse Hair and Scalp Dry Shampoo

 Refresh braids and locs in between shampoos with this scalp-soothing dry shampoo gel.
 It’s formulated with lavender oil to curb odors and sweet basil to calm itching.
 Users rave that this dry shampoo is worth its weight in gold for braid- and loc-wearers.

-Keep your hair healthy with this powder dry shampoo.
-It’s formulated with biotin, a nutrient that supports healthy hair growth.
+Keep your hair looking healthy with this powder dry shampoo.
+It’s formulated with biotin, a nutrient that supports hair growth.
 What’s more, it’s also full of charcoal, which draws out oils and other impurities, and witch hazel to keep an oily scalp in check.
 It rubs in easily with no residue, making it a solid choice for dark hair.

 How to Apply Dry Shampoo to Dark Hair